Toggle: English / Spanish

 Gastroschisis is a birth defect in which an infant's intestines are outside of the body because of a hole in the abdominal wall.

 The condition looks similar to an omphalocele.
 An omphalocele, however, is a birth defect in which the infant's intestine or other abdominal organs protrude through a hole in the belly button area and are covered with a membrane.
+With gastroschisis, there is no covering membrane.

 Exams and Tests

-The mother may have shown signs of too much amniotic fluid (polyhydramnios).
+Prenatal ultrasounds often identify infants with gastroschisis before birth.
+While pregnant, the mother may have shown signs of too much amniotic fluid (polyhydramnios).
 A prenatal ultrasound often identifies the gastroschisis.

 If gastroschisis is found before birth, the mother will need special monitoring to make sure her unborn baby remains healthy.
-Plans should be made for careful delivery and immediate management of the problem after birth.

 Other treatments for the baby include nutrients by IV and antibiotics to prevent infection.
 The baby's temperature must be carefully controlled, because the exposed intestine allows a lot of body heat to escape.